sorinar329/nutronGit/README.md

 ## Clone Repo and Install packages
 First you will need to clone the repository.
-Before installing the packages provided by requirments.txt, you will need to install the zbar-library.
+Before installing the packages provided by requirments.txt, you will need to install the zbar-library(Ubuntu only).

 `sudo apt-get install libzbar-dev -y`